By the time of Galileo,

 molecular absorption of radiation, which has been well known and

-understood by physicists since 1896, which has been fairly
+since 1896, which has been fairly consistently ignored, and

-consistently ignored, and which threatens to make large areas of
+which threatens to make large areas of the earth uninhabitable

-the earth uninhabitable by humans and to largely destroy
+by humans and to largely destroy industrial civilization???

-and just as predicted and expected, the average temperature at
+just as predicted and expected, the average temperature at the

 levels observed.
 [The peak frequency of the radiation emitted by